FIXTradingCommunity/fixp-specification/v1-0-RC4/doc/04PointToPointSessionProtocol.md

 Session Heartbeat
 -----------------

-Each party must send a heartbeat message during each interval in which no application messages were sent.
+Each peer must send a heartbeat message during each interval in which no application messages were sent.
+A party may send a heartbeat before its interval has expired, for example to force its peer to check for a sequence number gap prior to sending a large batch of application messages.

 A client's heartbeat timing is governed by the KeepaliveInterval value it sent in the Establish message, and a server is governed by the value it sent in EstablishAck.

 Each party should check whether it has received any message from its peer in the expected interval.
 Silence is taken as evidence that the transport is no longer valid, and the session should be terminated in that event.